 After the honorees, comes the venue.
 Find a few dates that work for the honorees and that don’t present any obvious community conflicts.
 Call the local halls first, because the less travelling required the better, and it’s always good to do business in your local community where possible.
 In Queens and Long Island, you can expect to spend between $40 and $60 per person for the caterer and the hall.
 If you’re a good negotiator, and are willing to tone down the menu, you might bring it home between $30 and $40 per person.
 Make sure it’s respectable, since you’re asking you members to shell out a few hundred per person, and it’s a let down if they’re served a tired piece of chicken, with some overcooked greasy vegetables.

 Next is to decide the participation levels for your journal.
 Set the dinner attendance cost within the reach of most members, and set the other levels from there.
 Get a local printer to print your invitations.
 When putting together your invite list, remember people generally don’t attend or contribute to other Shul’s dinners, so save yourself some postage and printing cost and invite those likely to contribute.
-Don’t skip on the journal, as it’s a nice touch for the honorees, and it helps you to raise more money with the different journal page rates.
+Don’t skip the journal, as it’s a nice touch for the honorees, and it helps you to raise more money with the different journal page rates.

 After the invitations go out, comes the ad deadline game.
 It’s no secret that Jews run a little late when it comes to deadlines, so a liberal amount of Shul announcements and email reminders are usually necessary.
 Calling members who have not responded is a very wise idea, since people are more likely to respond to a call then to other forms of solicitation.
-In our Shul we encourage all new members to come, sometimes by reducing their contribution to the catering costs.
+In our Shul we encourage all new members to come, sometimes by reducing their contribution to just cover the catering costs.

 Lastly comes the event itself.
 The goal is to make it respectable for the honorees, enjoyable for the members, build connection to the Shul, all within a reasonable elapsed time.
 Reasonable timings are 60 minutes for the shmorg or hors d’oeuvres, 60 minutes for the main meal and program, 20 minutes for desert.
 Throw in a mincha and/or a maariv and some transition time, and your talking 3 hours total.
 Although in a certain sense, the speeches are the most important part of the dinner, people today seem to have trouble sitting through them.
 Generally the dinner chairman, the Rabbi, the president, an introduction for the honorees, and the honorees themselves should speak.
 Inform all parties of the target time for their speech.